100 years young

 People often ask about the origins of the Friendly Society Pharmacy, who makes up the Friendly Society, who owns the Friendly Society and so on?
 The answer is, the pharmacy is a not for profit organisation which is run for the betterment of the community and where all profits are re-injected into the operations of the business.
 This is quite unique in today’s environment of healthcare delivery.

-From humble beginnings financed through a 10 pounds and 10 shillings loan and a 2 shillings and 6 pence levy per member the Bundaberg Associated Friendly Societies’ Medical Institute was first registered on the 8th October, 1919 and now, some 90 years on, still stands proud in Bundaberg and the surrounding areas.
+From humble beginnings financed through a 10 pounds and 10 shillings loan and a 2 shillings and 6 pence levy per member the Bundaberg Associated Friendly Societies’ Medical Institute was first registered on the 8th October 1919 and now, 100 years on, still stands proud in Bundaberg and the surrounding areas.

 1920s – 1950s